Bank Clinical Pharmacist by Spire Healthcare Ltd

-- The provision of an exemplary pharmacy service, in accordance with current legislation, clinical requirements and accepted professional and ethical standards

-- The provision of advice and support to consultants, other clinicians and patients whilst ensuring the safe, appropriate and cost-effective use of medicines.
+- To provide advice and support to consultants, other clinicians and patients ensuring the safe, appropriate and cost effective use of medicines.

-- To advise on the safe management of medicines to the hospital and it's departments, whilst staying compliant with current legislation and professional standards
+- To advise the hospital and its departments on the safe management of medicines, ensuring compliance with current legislation and professional standards

-- Promoting a patient focused multidisciplinary approach to the delivery of an efficient, high quality healthcare service.
+- To promote a multidisciplinary, patient focused approach to the delivery of an efficient, high quality healthcare service

+- To plan, deliver and evaluate pharmaceutical care to meet patient's health and well-being.

+- To provide an exemplary pharmacy service in accordance with current legislation, accepted professional and ethical standards and clinical requirements.

 Who we're looking for